1968 Thule Air Base B-52 crash: Broken Arrow

 On 21 January 1968, a B-52G Stratofortress, serial number 58-0188, with the callsign "HOBO 28" from the 380th Strategic Bomb Wing at Plattsburgh Air Force Base, New York was assigned the "Hard Head" mission over Thule and nearby Baffin Bay.
 The bomber crew consisted of five regular crew members, including Captain John Haug, the aircraft commander; Radar navigator Major Frank Hopkins; and Electronic warfare officer Captain Richard Marx.
-Also aboard were a substitute navigator (Captain Curtis R. Criss) and a mandatory third pilot (Major Alfred D'Amario).
+Also aboard were the co-pilot, Leonard Svitenko, a substitute navigator (Captain Curtis R. Criss) and a mandatory third pilot (Major Alfred D'Amario).

 Before take-off, D'Amario placed three cloth-covered foam cushions on top of a heating vent under the instructor navigator's seat in the aft section of the lower deck.
 Shortly after take-off, another cushion was placed under the seat.
 The flight was uneventful until the scheduled mid-air refueling from a KC-135 Stratotanker, which had to be conducted manually because of an error with the B-52G's autopilot.
 About one hour after refueling, while the aircraft was circling above its designated area, Captain Haug directed co-pilot Leonard Svitenko to take his rest period.
 His seat was taken by the spare pilot, D'Amario.
 The crew was uncomfortable because of the cold, although the heater's rheostat was turned up, so D'Amario opened an engine bleed valve to draw additional hot air into the heater from the engine manifold.
 Because of a heater malfunction, the air barely cooled as it traveled from the engine manifold to the cabin's heating ducts.
 During the next half-hour, the cabin's temperature became uncomfortably hot, and the stowed cushions ignited.
 After one crew member reported smelling burning rubber, they looked for a fire.
 The navigator searched the lower compartment twice before discovering the fire behind a metal box.
 He attempted to fight it with two fire extinguishers, but could not put it out.